andrMollo/andrMollo/README.md

 - 👋 Hi, I’m @andrMollo.
 I'm a mechanical engineer with a 10 years experience in machine design
-- 👀 I taught myself VBA in order to create macros to automate my work in SolidWorks.
-I'm learning C# to develop SolidWorks add-in
+- 👀 I taught myself VBA and C# in order to create macros and Add-Inns to automate my work in SolidWorks

 <!---
 andrMollo/andrMollo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.